Tag archive for ‘islamic jokes’

 Soon they passed a man in religious robes who said to them, “Salam my friends.
 Don’t you know that even animals have rights in Islam?
 You are burdening that poor animal with your combined weight.”

-Finally the grandfather decided that they would both walk, in order to give the donkey some rest.
+Finally Goha decided that they would both walk, in order to give the donkey some rest.
 They both trudged along beside the donkey, the old man limping and the boy complaining that his feet hurt.
 As they passed a group of young men who were loitering and watching passers-by, one of the men exclaimed, “Look at those fools walking while they have a perfectly good donkey!
 Are they afraid of heights?”
 And all the young men laughed.

 The moral is clear: Altering your behavior to please other people is futile.
 No matter what you do, someone will always find fault.
 Do what you feel is right, and stick to it.